MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgSubscribeGroupByMail.md

 Calling this method will enable the current user to receive email notifications for this group, about new posts, events, and files in that group.
 Supported for Microsoft 365 groups only.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaBetaSubscribeGroupByMail](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaSubscribeGroupByMail?view=graph-powershell-beta)

 ## SYNTAX

 ### Subscribe (Default)